Architect: Featherstone Young

-With exceptional views across the South Downs, this property brings together a converted 19th-century mill house and granary, with a new house completed in 2016 by RIBA-award winning architect Sarah Featherstone of Featherstone Young.
+With exceptional views across the South Downs, this property brings together a converted 19th-century mill house and granary with a new house all designed in 2016 by RIBA-award winning architects Featherstone Young.

 The house uses the traditional black-and-white vernacular of Sussex mills, whilst the converted granary has preserved the original timber of the structure in a modern triple-height space with floor-to-ceiling glass.
 The original underground tunnel links ‘Jack Windmill’ to the granary.

 The project recently received a RIBA South East award and a RIBA South East Conservation award.

 There are a total of seven bedrooms across the main house and the granary, sleeping up to 17 guests.